breakin/snestistics/docs/tutorial-1.md

 Interlude
 =========
-While we own a physical copy of the game and have dumped it ourselves we are not allowed to share the ROM and also not allowed to share the source code for the ROM even though I've dissassemblied it myself.
+While we own a physical copy of the game and have dumped it ourselves we are not allowed to share the ROM and also not allowed to share the source code for the ROM even though we've dissassemblied it myself.
 Thus you, the reader, will only see glimps and for the full picture (text really!) you will need to run snestistics on a ROM you've obtained yourself.
 Furthermore snestistics is constantly being updated/improved so the snippets shown here might not be fully accurate.
 We will try to update this tutorial series when snestistics is changed so that it is current.

 Running snes9x
 ==============